Another Word For JERKED

 whirled

-Noun : Eye dialect spelling of world. [(with "the" or a plural possessive pronoun) The subjective human experience, regarded collectively; human collective existence; existence in general.]
+Noun : Eye dialect spelling of world. [(with "the" or a plural possessive pronoun) The subjective human experience, regarded collectively; human collective existence; existence in general; the reality we live in.]

 lunged